grobinx/cmtdoc-parser/platforms/describe.md

 			"description": "some description"
 		},
 		{
-			"date": "<Andrzej",
+			"author": "Andrzej Kałuża",
-			"description": "Kałuża> some description"
+			"description": "some description"
 		},
 		{
 			"date": "2025-01-05",